Boston Scientific cutting 230 jobs as it closes Bothell facility

 Employees at the Bothell facility were notified of the closure more than a year ago, Boston Scientific spokesperson Kate Haranis said Monday in an email.
 The layoffs take effect Dec.
 6, according to state records.

-The closure comes as the pandemic has cut deeply into the sales of medical devices for elective surgeries, which make up much of Boston Scientific’s business; the company has already reduced pay for many of its employees.
+The closure comes as the pandemic has cut deeply into the sales of medical devices for elective surgeries, that make up much of Boston Scientific’s business.

 The Bothell operations are being transferred to other company locations, and Bothell employees were being offered severance benefits and the opportunity to apply for other company positions, Haranis said.